General information and resources for current communicable disease topics.Last updated - October 2018

 Influenza, or flu, is a respiratory illness caused by influenza viruses.
+Transmission of influenza in humans can occur via respiratory infection by aerosols and droplets (from coughing and sneezing) or from contact transmission from contaminated surfaces.
+Closed environment and crowds favor transmission.
+Transmission of influenza virus from donors who are shedding large amounts of virus can be infective for 2 to 8 hours.
 Symptoms of influenza include fever (often high), runny or stuffy nose, cough, sore throat, headache, tiredness, and muscle aches.
 Children may sometimes also have nausea, vomiting and diarrhea.
 Some people can have a severe illness with influenza.
 They may have pneumonia, ear infections, dehydration, and worsening of medical problems such as asthma, heart conditions, and diabetes.
 People with chronic medical conditions, the elderly, pregnant women, and children under 2 years of age are more likely to be admitted to a hospital for influenza.
 More than 200,000 people are hospitalized each year in the United States due to flu and between about 3,000 to 49,000 people die.

 WEST NILE VIRUS